This article originally appeared on VICE Canada.

 Making the choice to drive for miles upon miles with the slowly decomposing body of a loved one is incredibly morbid stuff, but one can see the logic in it.
 For many Canadians a surprise medical expense in the States can break them financially.

-It’s a well-known fear for Canucks traveling to the US—you get hurt, don’t have adequate travel insurance, are forced into the American healthcare system and all of a sudden you’re bankrupt because of a fall.
-For example, if you break your leg down south it could cost you upwards of $20,000.
-The horror stories are abundant throughout Canadian media: one man who was pretty banged up in a car accident ended up owing US health care providers $325,000.
+It’s a well-known fear for Canucks traveling to the US—you get hurt, don’t have adequate travel insurance, and are forced into the American healthcare system.
+All of a sudden you’re bankrupt because of a fall.
+For example, breaking your leg could cost you upward of $20,000.
+The horror stories are abundant throughout Canadian media: One man who was pretty banged up in a car accident ended up owing US health care providers $325,000.

 Follow Mack Lamoureux on Twitter.